As a child growing up, I remember my father constantly eating Ramen Noodles in a Styrofoam cup.

 With the large number of brokerage firms out there it can be really confusing deciding where to open an account.
 There are some brokers out there that are only for “professional” investors that trade a lot and need all kinds of crazy chart tracking.

 If you’re just starting and investing in your 20s then that isn’t you.

-I’ve boiled down your options for you to make the selection that much easier.
+I’ve boiled down your best online broker options for you to make the selection that much easier.